How to make a Krita Python plugin¶

 mainWidget has no layout.
 Let’s quickly do that:

 Qt has several layouts, but the QHBoxLayout and the QVBoxLayout are the easiest to use, they just arrange widgets horizontally or vertically.

 Restart Krita and the button should now be laid out nicely.

-We’ve already been using pyqt signals and slots already, but there’s times where you want to create your own signals and slots.
-As pyQt’s documentation is pretty difficult to understand, and the way how signals and slots are created is very different from C++ qt, we’re explaining it here:
+We’ve already been using PyQt signals and slots already, but there are times when you want to create your own signals and slots.
+As PyQt’s documentation is pretty difficult to understand, and the way how signals and slots are created is very different from C++ Qt, we’re explaining it here: